brown-ivl/brown-ivl.github.io/research/project-page-template.md

 ## Overview

 You can add text and links as normal in Markdown.
 For example, [this](isalink.com). _This_ text is italicized and **this** text is bolded.

+Fill in the frontmatter (the section above between the 3 dashes) with the appropriate content.
+The redirect_from item is optional.
+However, if you are switching from an old project url to a new one created via a Markdown page here, you may want to add redirect links so that people who access your old project url will be redirected to this new page.
+To do so, add the links you would like to redirect from to the redirect_from item in the frontmatter.
+Note that a trailing backslash will make a difference.
+You may want to add both the path with and without the trailing backslash in your redirect_from list.

 Below are ways to add different types of media: